drmathias/csharp-skynet/README.md

 #### With Dependency Injection

-With `Microsoft.Extensions.DependencyInjection`, the client can easily be configured and set up to work with any Skynet webportal.
+When using `Microsoft.Extensions.DependencyInjection`, the client can easily be configured and set up to work with any Skynet webportal.

 ```csharp
 public void ConfigureServices(IServiceCollection services)